 “The main thing about Christianity is not the work we do, but the relationship we maintain and the atmosphere produced by that relationship.”Oswald Chambers

-Our team did a good work, laying the foundation and building half of a building for the use of future ministry, but the work was done in an atmosphere of worldly fear.
+Our team did good work, laying the foundation and building half of a building for the use of future ministries, but the work was done in an atmosphere of worldly fear.
 Without that fear, I might have been perfected in love.

 Now, I can be grateful to be free of the bondage of fear and shame.
 And I can let go of the anger of fear and shame being used to control me.
 I refuse to use fear to control my children.
 If I call them to come, they come because of what they are running to, not what they are running from.